Rakusu

 This is a rakusu

 Historically, it was traditional for students to sew their own.
 Recently in Japan, it has become customary to purchase them.
 In the West, most lineages have gone back to the older custom of sewing.
 Some lineages have strict requirements about how they are to be acquired or constructed.
 We are leaving that to you to determine for yourselves.
 You can hand sew, machine sew, or purchase one if that feels best to you.
 Hand sewing normally takes about 40 hours of work, machine sewing can take around 8 - 12 hours of work.
-Usually they cost around $200 - $300 to purchase from a reputable source (we don’t currently have a link for where best to purchase one but will try to have one from Gyokei before the first precept class).
+Last time we purchased then they cost around $70 each.

 Here is the manual I and others here have used for sewing, originally put together by Tomoe Katagiri.

-If you are especially excited and would like to get started sewing right away, the only thing I would start with for now on your own would be acquiring the fabric and then marking off the measurements with chalk as shown in the diagram on pg 90.
-Once you get that far, check back in with me before cutting and starting to sew to make sure you have everything going right.
+If you are especially excited and would like to get started sewing right away, the only thing we recommend start with for now on your own would be acquiring the fabric and materials and then marking off the measurements with chalk as shown in the diagram on pg 90.
+Once you get that far, check back in with us before cutting and starting to sew to make sure you have everything going right.
 Better to go slow and check in frequently rather than make a mistake that might make you have to unravel hours of work later.

 The fabric should be a light to medium weight non-see through, non-stretchy black fabric.
 (Other traditions use different colors to denote ranks or positions which is not a part of our tradition).

-We will be organizing Zoom and in person sewing meetups (stich & bitch!) to encourage and help each other out, and I am always available to check in with and help out as you go.
+We will be organizing Zoom and in person sewing meetups (stitch & talk sh*t!) to encourage and help each other out, and we are always available to check in with and help out as you go.

 Items & tools you will need or that are helpful for sewing -